 however, doesn’t mean you should ignore it and wait for it to “go away.”
 Your

 dog is learning the whole time.
-If he learns that extreme behaviour is the
+If he learns that extreme behavior is the

 thing that works, he will continue behaving in an extreme way.
 You must control

-and prevent extreme behaviour through management and socialization.
+and prevent extreme behavior through management and socialization.
 You must

 never allow him to learn that throwing his teeth around is an acceptable